Support for the responsible development of nuclear energy

 France is actively supporting the activities of the International Atomic Energy Agency (IAEA) linked to the development of peaceful uses of nuclear energy (nuclear power and non-energy applications) by sharing its experience and unique expertise and contributing to the financing of IAEA-led projects.
 This support takes various forms :

-organization in France, in collaboration with the IAEA, of technical meetings or workshops on themes linked to the development of a nuclear power programme : "Training on the management of the supply chain" (October 2014), "Roles and Responsibilities of the Future Owner/Operator in New Nuclear Power Programmes" (December 2014) ;
+– organization in France, in collaboration with the IAEA, of technical meetings or workshops on themes linked to the development of a nuclear power programme ;

-contributions to the technical cooperation programme : the IAEA technical cooperation programme helps to spread and facilitate the use of nuclear technologies for the sustainable economic and social development of Member States by putting in place national and regional training and projects :
+– contributions to the technical cooperation programme, amounting to almost 4 million euros each year : the IAEA technical cooperation programme helps to spread and facilitate the use of nuclear technologies for the sustainable economic and social development of Member States by putting in place national and regional training and projects :

-- between 2005 and 2014, France helped to finance 20 technical cooperation projects and intends to maintain its support in 2015 by helping to finance new projects.
+- Since 2005, France helped to finance more than 20 technical cooperation projects and intends to maintain its support in 2020 by helping to finance new projects.
 France thus helped finance 10 projects in Africa, including those like the development of nuclear medicine techniques for diagnosing and treating cancer and coronary diseases and the development of non-energy nuclear techniques such as the improvement of crop production with the aid of advanced irrigation techniques ;